Uchilishtna Gora Nature Reserve

-Uchilishtna Gora (Училищна гора, literal translation: "School Forest") is a maintained nature reserve in Bulgaria, located in the territory of Bozhenitsa village, in the municipality of Botevgrad.
-The closest urban places are the villages of Bozhenitsa (2.3 km), Lipnitsa (4.3 km) and Skravena (5 km).
+Uchilishtna Gora (Училищна гора, literal translation: "School Forest") is a maintained nature reserve in the Balkan Mountains of Bulgaria, located in the territory of Bozhenitsa village, in the municipality of Botevgrad, Sofia Province.
+The closest settlements are the villages of Bozhenitsa (2.3 km), Lipnitsa (4.3 km) and Skravena (5 km).
 The area of the maintained reserve is 134.7 ha.

-On October 15, 1999, the Bulgarian Ministry of Environment and Water categorized the "Uchilishtna Gora" Reserve into a maintained reserve aiming at the maintenance and protection of the oak forest with trees, some of which are higher than 30 metres and up to 200 years old.
-The State Forest Administration in Botevgrad has scheduled a list of activities aimed at protection of the reserve:
+Established in 1963, on 15 October 1999, the Bulgarian Ministry of Environment and Water categorized the "Uchilishtna Gora" Reserve into a maintained reserve aiming at the maintenance and protection of the oak forest with trees, some of which are higher than 30 metres and up to 200 years old.
+The State Forest Administration in Botevgrad has scheduled a list of activities aimed at the protection of the reserve: